-This was originally created by @ool0n to copy @aratina’s #BlockSaturday idea and automate it.
-Basically Aratina has been identifying general bigots, assholes and fools and tweeting their ids with the #BlockSaturday tag so they can be blocked by his followers and anyone following the hash tag #BlockSaturday.
+This was originally created by @oolon to copy @aratina’s #BlockSaturday idea and automate it.
+Basically Aratina had been identifying people worthy of blocking and tweeting their ids with the #BlockSaturday tag so they can be blocked by his followers and anyone following the hash tag #BlockSaturday.
 So basically this bot will now automate the blocking for anyone that signs up, so you don’t need to check the #BlockSaturday hashtag or worry about what trolls are trolling the twittersphere -> they will be removed from your timeline seamlessly.
-Hopefully this will make being a feminist-atheist-skeptic on Twitter a more pleasant experience and remove some of the harassment that is usually directed your way.
+Hopefully this will make Twitter a more pleasant experience and remove some of the harassment that is usually directed your way.

 2. Every 15 minutes loop through all of the registered users and for each user block anyone on the block list who is not already blocked or followed by that user.
-(About 15 blocked per-user every 15 minutes due to Twitter rate limiting, agreed by Twitter Platform Operations as a reasonable level.)
+(About 50 blocked per-user every 15 minutes due to Twitter rate limiting, agreed by Twitter Platform Operations as a reasonable level.)

 –> Important to note if you are following a blockee they will not be un-followed and the block bot will not try and block them!